 It is a good question.
 There is no doubt it has made a positive impact.
 To assess the depth of that impact is the much more difficult part.

 To measure individually, we have worked with participants:

 to prevent or end homelessness by securing stable housing

 to obtain gainful employment

 Systemically, the measurement is more easily seen in interest and motivation.
-Attending our regular meetings regarding YLP, we have reps from the following agencies/organizations:
+Attending our regular Yellow Line Project meetings, we have representatives from the following agencies/organizations:

 Crisis Center and Mobile Team

 Other agencies and organizations depending on our topics of discussion

 We also have organizations reach out to learn more about the Yellow Line Project and discuss ways we can collaborate.
 For example, we met with a very large church in the area.
 They are part of a homeless shelter network and we were planning on ways that their church and network could interface with Yellow Line Project.

 The community interest has grown and we receive inquiries regularly.